-I should have seen this one coming!
-A week or two ago, I posted my thoughts on a recently published study looking at women’s experiences of two different self-assessment methods for monitoring fetal movements in full-term pregnancy.
-But I forgot that not everybody would be familiar with the ‘Mindfetalness’ approach that I and the study referred to, so I offer this post in response to the comments I have received asking me to clarify / write more about this…
+Elsewhere on this site, I shared a recently published study looking at women’s experiences of two different self-assessment methods for monitoring fetal movements in full-term pregnancy.
+And I offer this post in response to the comments I have received asking me to clarify / write more about the ‘mindfetalness’ approach.

 ‘Mindfetalness’ is a term coined by Swedish researcher Ingrid Rådestad.
 It derives from the concept of ‘mindfulness’ – which Jon Kabat-Zinn describes in Mindfulness for Beginners: